mbialoru/timebox/docs/style_guide.md

   implementation in .ipp file if it is necessary, however setups like these can get ugly with include directories in build systems.

-* Do not use filenames that already exist in /user/include. or any predefined header file name.
+* Do not use filenames that already exist in /user/include, or any predefined standard header file name.

 # Illustrations
 * Class